J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 #### Required software:
 - BLAST+ (http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs)
 #### Other Variables:
-- mito_genes: Full path to a fasta file with known mitochondrial genes
+- mito_genes: Full path to a fasta file with known mitochondrial genes.
+File: Mitochondria_Coding_genes.fa

 Note: Other blocks working with the mitochondria will assume that it's sequence was retrieved and annotated by means not included on this pipeline.